sibosutd/sutd-iot/src/Web/SerialToBrowser/README.md

 # Patient Dashboard

-A dashboard concept for doctors to monitor their patients.
+A mobile responsive dashboard concept for doctors to monitor their patients.

 ![Screenshot](screenshot.png)